Embassy of Canada, Washington, D.C.

 The Embassy of Canada in Washington, D.C.
 (Ambassade du Canada à Washington, D.C.) is Canada's main diplomatic mission to the United States.
 The embassy building designed by Arthur Erickson and opened in 1989 is located at 501 Pennsylvania Avenue Northwest, Washington, D.C., between the United States Capitol and the White House, just north of the National Gallery of Art.
 In addition to its diplomatic role, the embassy provides consular services for Delaware, Washington, D.C., Maryland, Virginia, and West Virginia.
-It also hosts a Trade Commissioner Service office, which has Maryland, Washington, D.C., Virginia, and West Virginia as its responsibilities.
+It also hosts a Trade Commissioner Service office responsible for the states of Maryland, Washington, D.C., Virginia, and West Virginia.

 History

 The Embassy of Canada was originally located at 1746 Massachusetts Avenue NW on Embassy Row, in a house that had been purchased in 1927 from the widow of Clarence Moore, a financier who died in the sinking of the RMS Titanic.
 The location subsequently became the Embassy of Uzbekistan.

 By 1969, the chancery had spread across three buildings and could not accommodate additional staff.
 At the same time, the federally chartered Pennsylvania Avenue Development Corporation was looking to revitalize the avenue.
 In 1978, the Canadian government purchased a vacant lot on Pennsylvania Avenue NW for $5 million.
 The site had been a Ford dealership (built in 1916 by Irwin and Leighton as Ford Service Building) and a public library.
 The six floor building was demolished before it was purchased by the Government of Canada.

 The embassy building was officially opened by Prime Minister Brian Mulroney on May 3, 1989.
 The building houses approximately 265 Canadian diplomatic and locally engaged staff.
 The embassy houses representatives from two provinces (Ontario and Alberta) and 13 Canadian federal government agencies, including Foreign Affairs, International Trade and Development Canada, Industry Canada, Transport Canada, Public Works and Government Services Canada, the Department of National Defence, the Permanent Mission of Canada to the Organization of American States, the Royal Canadian Mounted Police, amongst others.
 Additionally, the Government of Quebec's Ministry of International Relations and La Francophonie has operated a bureau in Washington since 1978; it is located near McPherson Square.

 Canada has the embassy closest to the Capitol Building and is the only country to have its embassy along the presidential inaugural route between the Capitol Building and the White House.

 The Embassy of Canada hosts numerous events throughout the year for visiting ministers as well as for a wide range of diplomatic, military, and public functions.